jwbw29/s11-challenge_advanced-web-applications/README.md

   - Expects an `Authorization` request header containing a valid auth token
   - The response to a proper request includes `200 OK` and a success message

-❗ Test drive all these endpoints with [Postman](https://www.postman.com/downloads/) before starting with the project.
+- [x] Test drive all these endpoints with [Postman](https://www.postman.com/downloads/) before starting with the project.

 ## MVP